 My hand/finger exercises have given me enough control that I no longer hit double letters with every stroke of my left hand and I can now play every note of a piano piece, although more slowly than pre-tremor.
 It's been nothing short of amazing to see the difference that hand exercises have made in my life.

-- 1.5 lb (super SOFT - great to squeeze between fingers)red
+yellow - 1.5 lb (super SOFT - great to squeeze between fingers)

-- 8 lb (the original one I got at a PT session.
+blue - 8 lb (the original one I got at a PT session.
 It was pretty stiff until I got used to it.
-I would start with a lower weight, like a 5 lb.)black
+I would start with a lower weight, like a 5 lb.)

 I was given a therapeutic hand exercise ball at PT several years ago, which I kept forgetting to use.
 Then I started doing 5 minutes of specific finger exercises with it twice a day a couple of years ago while I used eye drops.
 I noticed the benefit immediately, but now, although I still feel the tremor, I have 90 % control over it.
 It's been nothing short of amazing!